ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 ---
 ## Out of Scope

-All versions of these dependencies are out of scope for the audit.
+The following list of dependencies is out of scope for the audit.

-(Some of the dependency versions in these tables might be outdated.)
+Please ignore the dependency versions in these tables, some of them are are outdated.
+All versions of these dependencies are out of scope.

 The latest versions of Zebra's dependencies are in [`Cargo.lock`](https://github.com/ZcashFoundation/zebra/tree/v1.0.0-rc.1/Cargo.lock), including transitive dependencies.
+They can be viewed using `cargo tree`.

 Click the triangle for details:
 <details>